mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

   enabled: true
 ```

+### Installation alternatives:

 There are two ways we can customize the installation of the Jenkins chart with this option.

-One option is to pass different values in the command line (we are going to also execute the `--dry-run` as we are not installing yet):
+1. One option is to pass different values in the command line:

 `helm install jenkins jenkins/jenkins -n jenkins --version 3.3.21 --set persistence.enabled=false --dry-run`{{execute}}

+Let's analyze the command above:

+The first `jenkins` after `helm install` is the name we are going to give to our deployment.

+`jenkins/jenkins` are the name of the repo and the name of the chart we want to install from that repo.

+`-n jenkins` is the namespace where we are going to install the application.

+`--version` is the chart version.

+`--set persistence.enabled=false` is the option we are setting for the chart.

+`--dry-run` is to see the files we are going to create when we execute the command but not apply the changes yet.

-Another option is to pass the `values.yaml` file with the desired options (this is usually the preferred method as the file can be saved in version control).
+2. Another option is to pass the `values.yaml` file with the desired options (this is usually the preferred method as the file can be saved in version control).
 Go to the `values.yaml` file we created in VSCode, delete everything the persistence options we want to change (**Yes, delete the rest** - Helm will only change the persistent option to false and deploy all the rest of **default** options):

 ```
 persistence: